i0Ek3/co/README.md

 # co

-`co` is a Go tool to obfuscate/deobfuscate the code, there are three algorithms you can choose to obfuscate/deobfuscate.
-But for now, co just support simple code obfuscation/deobfuscation with my own encoding/decoding algorithm, we'll add some complicated encoding/decoding algorithms later.
+`co` is a Go tool to obfuscate/deobfuscate the code, there are three algorithms you can choose to obfuscate/deobfuscate the code string.
+But for now, co only support simple code obfuscation/deobfuscation, we'll add some complicated encoding/decoding algorithms later.

 - basic code obfuscation/deobfuscation
 - customize encoding/decoding algorithm